alberto0723/DORM/README.md

 - The anchor must be a connected subgraph of the domain.
 - The elements and the anchor together must be a connected subgraph of the domain.
 - There is only one path from every element in a struct to its anchor.
-- Loose association ends generate attributes underneath, but do not indicate the whole class has to be stored.
-- The anchor of a struct inside a set generates an identifier composed of the identifiers of all classes in its anchor, together with the loose ends in there (loose ends are those in the extremes of a chain of associations).
 - Loose ends in the anchor must be loose ends in the struct.

 ### 3- Queries